Christmas lights are switched on in Dublin since the 15th of November.

 My husband absolutely loves za’atar manouche!
 That is by far his favourite Mediterranean flatbread, so I baked a festive version of them.
 In my case I love pesto sauce and thus I prepared a small batch of flatbread appetisers topping them with my fresh basil pesto sauce and thinly sliced Spanish piquillo peppers.
 I made both appetisers using my multipurpose olive oil dough.

-These vegan Mediterranean appetisers are very tasty and easy to prepare and they are an absolute lifesaver if you have guests over for Christmas.
+These vegetarian Mediterranean appetisers are very tasty and easy to prepare and they are an absolute lifesaver if you have guests over for Christmas.
 You can bake them one day in advance and just heat them in the oven for a couple of minutes when your guests arrive, so that you can focus on your other dishes instead and have one less thing to worry about!

 My suggestion is to serve these Christmas flatbread appetisers accompanied with Lebanese cucumbers, olives, mint, tomatoes and some cured cheese (such as Spanish Manchego, French Comté or Italian Parmesan).